 Back in the 1950s, children with lupus faced only about a 30 to 40 percent chance of survival.
 Today, however, there are powerful medications that can bring this illness under control—often permanently—in the majority of children and allow them to lead full, relatively normal lives.

-How Children’s Hospital Boston approaches lupus
+How Boston Children’s Hospital approaches lupus

-About our Rheumatology Program
+About our Department of Rheumatology

 As one of the largest rheumatology programs in the United States, we see more than 3,000 children in our outpatient clinic and more than 600 children on an inpatient (hospitalized) basis each year.
 Our dedicated caregivers offer the latest therapeutic approaches to treat what can often be painful and debilitating conditions.
 Our specialized training in pediatrics means that we understand the unique challenges, circumstances and intricacies of working with young people who have unexplained fevers.

 We specialize in innovative, family-centered care.
 From your first visit, you’ll work with a team of professionals who are committed to supporting all of your family’s physical and psychosocial needs.
 Our team offers your family many psychosocial supports, including the services of a social worker, Child Life specialist and psychiatric nurse.

 Lupus: Reviewed by Mary Beth Son, MD